antronerds/r2-tutorials/docs/Integrative_analysis_ChIP-Seq_data.md

  	[**Figure 8: Histon modification profiles arround GATA3 location**](_static/images/IntAnalysis_ChIPSeq_GATA3_b.png)

 5. Going through these steps would be a tedious job if you wish to inspect several genes.
 Suppose we obtained a list of differentially expressed genes from a transcription factor regulation experiment.
 As an additional requirement we selected for genes with a known cancer association.
 [You can find the list here](_static/files/DiffExprCancerGenesList.txt).
 Go back to the ChIP-seq choice menu.
-Now choose the *ChIPseq TSS Peak/Coverage Plotter*
+Now choose the *ChIPSeq TSS Peak/Coverage Plotter*

 6. We're going to inspect Transcription Factor binding; Click on "Select a ChIP profile" and filter the grid by typing 'BE' in the *name* textbox, click somewhere in the table row of the BE2 cell line to select the data collected by Oldridge et al. and confirm by a click on the button "Use this experiment".